 This helps keep the calorie count down, saves on oils, and makes your food healthier.
 That’s a win all the way around, especially if you’re prone to using expensive and infused oils… speaking of which.

 8.)
 Create Your Own Infused Olive Oil

 Making infused olive oil is much easier than most people think.
 Considering the expense, you’d think you needed more than the ingredients and a cheesecloth.

 But you don’t.

-All you need to do is add oil and the chosen herbs or other ingredients to the pan.
-Heat them up and allow the whole thing to simmer for 20-30 minutes.
+All you need to do is add oil and the chosen herbs or other ingredients to the best nonstick ceramic frying pan, and then heat them up and allow the whole thing to simmer for 20-30 minutes.
 Be careful not to burn the oil.

 Then strain it through a cheesecloth.
 Afterward, you can discard the infusing ingredients and take the new, delicious oil.
 The amount of money saved can be incredible if you regularly use flavored cooking oils.

 Concluding Thoughts – The Best Kitchen Hacks for Healthier Living

 When it comes to the kitchen, it seems like we can’t get enough hacks.
 Food is close to our hearts, after all.
 As you can see, however, making the most of the things that you have in your kitchen isn’t hard.
 And it can even be super healthy!

 Which of these kitchen hacks are you going to try first?